Shopify/shadowenv/docs/getting-started.md

 ```

 This will mark the closest shadowenv directory as trusted, telling shadowenv that it can safely run any shadowlisp
 programs it finds inside.
+Note: To trust other shadowenvs further up, you'll need to `cd` up the tree and run `shadowenv trust` there.
 You should see an activation message in your terminal, which now includes information about added and removed directories.
-Then, if you `echo
-$DEBUG`, you will see "1" printed, because the script set "DEBUG" to "1".
+Then, if you `echo $DEBUG`, you will see "1" printed, because the script set "DEBUG" to "1".

 Next, `cd ..` to get out of the directory containing the shadowenv.
 You will see a deactivation message printed automatically, also showing which directories were removed.
 If you `echo $DEBUG`, you'll see whatever value you had prior to
 activating the Shadowenv: most likely no value.